vitest-dev/vitest-browser-react/README.md

 Render React components in Vitest Browser Mode.
 This library follows `testing-library` principles and exposes only [locators](https://vitest.dev/guide/browser/locators) and utilities that encourage you to write tests that closely resemble how your React components are used.

+`vitest-browser-react` aims to deliver a good developer experience in Vitest Browser Mode by incorporating the [locators API](https://vitest.dev/guide/browser/locators.html) and [retry-ability](https://vitest.dev/guide/browser/assertion-api.html) mechanism directly into the `render` result.
+This allows you to call user methods without needing to verify the element's existence or wait for external events (like API calls) to render the element.

 Requires `vitest` and `@vitest/browser` 2.1.0 or higher.

 ```tsx